Abandoned architecture in Italy: 10 buildings now disused, but not to be forgotten

 Giovanni Giannattasio Ufo Bar, Salerno, Italy 1970s Photo by Roberto Conte

 Dante Bini, La Cupola, Sassari, Italy 1970 The dream of a house by the sea on the shores of a wild coast and the meeting with a visionary architect led to the conception and construction of a futuristic building: a sphere in reinforced concrete inextricably integrated into the surrounding marine landscape.
-The Binishell patent convinces a couple, director Michelangelo Antonioni and the actress Monica Vitti, to rely on Dante Bini to realize their home on the island of Budelli, in Sardinia.
+The Binishell patent convinces a couple, director Michelangelo Antonioni and the actress Monica Vitti, to rely on Dante Bini to realize their home in Sardinia.
 The house is built in a single casting of concrete using air pressure.
 The conclusion of the relationship between Antonioni and Vitti created the conditions for gradually abandoning the structure and the inevitable deterioration.

 Domus 1026, July2018